Basler Electric

 Basler Electric is a manufacturer of power systems products based in Highland, Illinois.
-The company was founded in 1942 by Carl Basler.

-In 1945, they began producing custom transformers.
-In 1959, Basler released the SRA voltage regulator.
+Founded in 1942 by Carl Basler, it began producing custom transformers three years later; in 1959, Basler released the SRA voltage regulator.
+The company also manufactures solid-state and multifunction digital protective relays, generator and engine controls, and static excitation systems.

-They also manufacture solid-state and multifunction digital protective relays, generator and engine controls, and static excitation systems.
+On December 11, 2025, Littelfuse announced that it had completed its acquisition of Basler Electric.